-The group of 11 was sitting in the back of a van, driving on the main road of Bileca (BIH), when they were stopped by the Bosnian authorities for a control.
-One officer dragged the driver out of the car and started beating him in front of the group which disturbed them and the children started crying.
-The officer told them:
+The group of 11 was sitting in the back of a van, driving on the main road of Bileca (BIH), when the vehicle was stopped by the Bosnian authorities for a routine check.
+One officer dragged the driver out of the car and started beating him in front of the group.
+This disturbed them and the children started crying.
+The officer informed them:

 “Don’t worry, we will bring you to the camp in Sarajevo.”